 In 1983, General Grocer sold Save-A-Lot exclusively to Moran.
 And five years later, Save-A-Lot was acquired by Wetterau Incorporated, a St. Louis, MO-based food wholesaler and retailer.
 This was an exciting time in Save-A-Lot history.
 Save-A-Lot expanded aggressively including the purchase of 76 Jewel T stores (at the time, one of the other few U.S. grocery store chains with discounted items) and two additional warehouses, one in Pennsylvania and one in Florida.

 In 1993, SUPERVALU INC. acquired Wetterau and, with it, Save-A-Lot.
 Save-A-Lot remains a wholly owned subsidiary of SUPERVALU.

 In 2006: Save-A-Lot founder Bill Moran announced his retirement after almost 30 years leading the company.
-Bill Shaner, a 25-year food industry veteran and former Chief Operating Officer of the company, was named President and Chief Executive Officer of Save-A-Lot.
-While this change of leadership is a notable event in Save-A-Lot history, we have continued to stay true to the values and vision that Bill Moran first set forth — offering a quality selection of the low-priced products our shoppers need every day.
+While changes in leadership are a notable event in Save-A-Lot history, we have continued to stay true to the values and vision that Bill Moran first set forth — offering a quality selection of the low-priced products our shoppers need every day.

 As of September 12, 2015, our store and distribution network encompasses over 1,300 corporate and licensed stores in 38 states, the Caribbean and Central America, and 17 wholesale distribution centers.